kennyphan02/Coding-Notes/Time Complexity.md

 - **Time Efficiency:** determined by the number of repetitions of the basic operations of an algorithm as a function of input size (I.E O(N))

     - Indicates how fast an algorithm runs
+    - number of basic operations an algorithm performs represented as a function of input size

 - **Space Efficiency** refers to the amount of space needed to allocate for an algorithm